psychobunny/npm-package-search/readme.markdown

 For a search string `query`, return matching packages in `cb(err, results)`.

+## search.update(cb)

+Synchronize with the npm registry. `cb` fires when the synchronization is complete.

 ## search.close()

 If `opts.interval` was specified, clear the update interval.